 - Development Map (existing General Plan land use designations, depicting what types of general land uses can be located)

 - Mobility Map (existing and future bicycle, pedestrian and transit facilities and routes)

 - Services Map (locations of existing and future shopping centers, emergency services and schools)

 Below are copies of the presentation provided at the Community Conversations:

 What is a General Plan?

+Because of these reasons and many others, it is a good time to discuss with the Santa Rosa community how the city should change over the coming years.
 For more information on the State’s requirements, visit the State of California Office of Planning and Research website, which has detailed guidelines for the development of general plans.